Strip Jack: Writing Strip Jack

 In the foreword to Rebus: The St Leonard Years, Rankin says that with this book, he decided to move Rebus out of a "fictional" Edinburgh and more into the real one.
 The book has a background subplot of the (fictional) Greater London Road police station about to be closed down and staff moved to (real) stations like St Leonards.

+Reception

+The book was well-received: Publishers Weekly gave it a starred review, comparing Rebus to Colin Dexter's Inspector Morse, and praising the level of detail and the author's depiction of a "living, breathing world".
+Kirkus Reviews praised the novel's "offbeat characters" and the "eccentric but appealing narrative style."